By Calvin Gower, Trüpp.

 Focus on social interaction and connection

 Employees are now missing the small interactions they are used to having throughout the day, from small talk in the morning to group banter on lunch breaks.
 But this doesn’t mean they have to miss out on interacting with others.
 Utilize the power of virtual communication.
 Whether your company uses Slack, Zoom, Skype, Microsoft Teams, or a similar application, there are a number of ways to message, call, or video chat with coworkers.
-Encourage your team to interact on a social level with one another and utilize the channels of communication for fulfill purposes other than work.
+Encourage your team to interact on a social level with one another and utilize the channels of communication to fulfill purposes other than work.

 Social interactions can extend to whatever interests your employees.
 Put guidelines in place if necessary, but let your team get creative!
 Some team building ideas are listed below.